kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 You can further customize client certificate authentication and behavior with these annotations:

+* `nginx.ingress.kubernetes.io/auth-tls-secret: secretName`:
+  The name of the Secret that contains the full Certificate Authority chain `ca.crt` that is enabled to authenticate against this Ingress.
+  This annotation also accepts the alternative form "namespace/secretName", in which case the Secret lookup is performed in the referenced namespace instead of the Ingress namespace.
+* `nginx.ingress.kubernetes.io/auth-tls-vault: vaultPath`:
+  Defines the path in vault for the he full Certificate Authority chain `ca.crt` that is enabled to authenticate against this Ingress.
+The path must be in the form /<path>/<to>/<secret>/<CN>
+  The certificate must be stored in vault under a key with the naming: `<CN>_ca`.
+  A full secret containing a key and cert can also be provided.
 * `nginx.ingress.kubernetes.io/auth-tls-verify-depth`: The validation depth between the provided client certificate and the Certification Authority chain. (default: 1)
 * `nginx.ingress.kubernetes.io/auth-tls-verify-client`: Enables verification of client certificates.
 Possible values are:
     * `on`: Request a client certificate that must be signed by a certificate that is included in the secret key `ca.crt` of the secret specified by `nginx.ingress.kubernetes.io/auth-tls-secret: namespace/secretName`.
 Failed certificate verification will result in a status code 400 (Bad Request) (default)